-Delta Electricity considers that AEMO should publish the negative IRSR amount within a trading interval to reduce uncertainty to participants.48 Alinta Energy also submitted that the publication of negative residue management equations in real-time.49 The National Generators Forum has suggested AEMO publish the negative IRSR for the dispatch, 5 minute pre-dispatch and 30 minute pre-dispatch.50
+Delta Electricity considered that AEMO should publish the negative IRSR amount within a trading interval to reduce uncertainty to participants.
+Alinta Energy also supported the publication of negative residue management equations in real-time.
+The National Generators Forum suggested AEMO publish the estimate of the negative IRSR for the dispatch, 5 minute pre-dispatch and 30 minute pre-dispatch.